sthiede/Comparative_Genomics/day1_morning/README.md

 # The above awk command reads every fourth record and calculates some basic fastq statistics.
 ```

 You can find more of such super useful bash one-liners at Stephen Turner's github [page](https://github.com/stephenturner/oneliners).
-You can also use some pre-written unix utilities and tools such as [seqtk](https://github.com/lh3/seqtk), [bioawk](https://github.com/lh3/bioawk) and [fastx](http://hannonlab.cshl.edu/fastx_toolkit/) which comes in handy while extracting complex information from fasta and fastq files and are optimized to be insanely fast.
+You can also use some pre-written unix utilities and tools such as [seqtk](https://github.com/lh3/seqtk), [bioawk](https://github.com/lh3/bioawk) and [fastx](http://hannonlab.cshl.edu/fastx_toolkit/) which comes in handy while extracting complex information from fasta/fastq/sam/bam files and are optimized to be insanely fast.

 ## Contamination Screening using [FastQ Screen](http://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/)